Registration Authorizations and Restrictions

 - W Drops - Students will receive a W on their transcript for all courses OFFICIALLY dropped after the eighth day of the semester.
 After the first two semesters of enrollment at UWSP, students are allowed a total of only four (4) W drops during the balance of their undergraduate career, including summer sessions.
 After reaching the four drop limit, students are permitted to drop a course only under extenuating circumstances.
 If students stop attending a course or they are not permitted to drop, a grade of F is assigned.
 If they would like to view how many W drops they have used, they may go to the Academics toolbar under myPoint.
 Select the Student Course Info tab for a count on how many W drops were used (the total counts does not include W drops from the first two semesters).
 While attending UWSP, circumstances may arise that require a student to withdraw from the university.
 If a student is considering withdrawing, he/she is encouraged to consult with their advisor prior to completing the official withdrawal process so that they may discuss the best possible outcome for their individual circumstances.

-- Other abbreviations used in the UWSP Catalog or Timetable
+- Abbreviations used in the UWSP Catalog or Timetable.

 Special Advising Notes on the DPR